JiteshNayak2004/PD_ASIC/README.md

 cd ASIC/sky130RTLDesignAndSynthesisWorkshop/lib/
 gvim sky130_fd_sc_hd__tt_025C_1v80.lib
 ```
+The name of the library file ("sky130_fd_sc_hd__tt_025C_1v80") means the following :

+tt : indicates variations due to process and here it indicates Typical Process.
+025C : indicates the variations due to temperatures where the silicon will be used.
+1v80 : indicates the variations due to the voltage levels where the silicon will be incorporated.
 One of the fundamental parameter stored within .lib files comprises PVT parameters, where P signifies Process, V represents Voltage, and T denotes Temperature.

 The variations in these parameters can cause significant changes in the performance of circuits.

 1. Process Variation: During the manufacturing process, there may be some deviations in the transistor characteristics, causing non-uniformity across the semiconductor wafer.
 Critical parameters like oxide thickness, dopant concentration, and transistor dimensions experience alterations.